MrDSGC/Pretend-Pigskin/src/notes/eng-notes.md

 - metadata of topshot will determine scoring bonuses
 - rarity of topshot gives you % chance of getting one of 4 tiered player card
 - player cards tier range from total bonus from 0%, 50%, 75%, 100%
+- can create player cards of NON-FANTASY-VIABLE-PLAYERS. put a lot of guardrails around this to prevent accidental player card minting
+- what are best practices??? where to find them